As of December 2023, Portugal ranks sixth among the best countries for freelancers to live and work.

 Taxes for Freelancers

-The type of Digital Nomad Visa obtained is not a criterion for forming tax obligations.
-Taxes depend on the tax residency status.
-A foreigner is assigned the status of a “tax resident of Portugal” if they reside in the country for more than 183 days a year.
-Depending on the freelancer’s status (self-employed or sole proprietor), the tax rate varies between 14-48%.
+The type of digital nomad visa received is not a criterion for the formation of tax obligations.
+Taxes depend on the status of the tax resident.
+A foreigner is assigned the status of a “Portuguese tax resident” with permanent residence for more than 183 days per year.
+Depending on the status of a freelancer (self-employed or sole proprietor), the rate varies in the range of 14-48%.

 Cost of the Visa

-The cost of the Digital Nomad Visa in Portugal is determined by the number of applicants and the type of property (rental or ownership).
-If owning property, additional payment for the stamp duty (0.8% of the value) and annual tax (0.3-0.8% of the value) is required.
+The cost of Portugal’s Digital Nomad is determined by the number of applicants and the type of real estate (rental or property).
+If you have your own home, you will also need to pay stamp duty (0.8% of the cost) and annual tax (0.3-0.8% of the cost).

-Other expenses accompanying the visa application process include payment for life and health insurance (ranging from 20 to 100 euros per month, depending on the package).
+Other expenses accompanying the process of obtaining a nomad visa will be the payment of life and health insurance (from 20 to 100 euros /month, depending on the package).

 Necessary Documents and Requirements